Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Background Motivation and Definition of Doubly Stochastic Yule Cascades

-The purpose of this paper is twofold: first, to identify a general stochastic structure which is flexible enough to accommodate a variety of similar models, and second, to analyze the issue of {explosion}.
+There are differences between the classical branching Brownian diffusion structures associated with KPP-type equations in the physical space and the branching random walk structures associated with NSE in the Fourier space.
+First, the former are scalar (concentration) equations, while the latter are vectorial (velocity) equations.
+Secondly, and more importantly, the successive generation of particles along each tree path is not independent, although there is Markov dependence.
+The lack of independence complicates the problem of explosion/non-explosion.
+To our knowledge, a basic theory of non-explosion for such Markov-dependent branching structures is unavailable in the published literature.
+Therefore, the purpose of this paper is twofold: first, to identify a general stochastic structure which is flexible enough to accommodate a variety of similar models, and second, to determine general criteria for {non-explosion}.
 As the starting point, let us recall the classical Yule cascade.

 On the full infinite binary tree ${\mathbb T}=\{\theta\}\cup(\cup_{n=1}^\infty\{1,2\}^n)$, let us denote by $\theta$ the root.
 For a path $s\in\partial{\mathbb T} = \{1,2\}^\infty$, we denote by $s|n = (s_1,\dots,s_n)$, where $n\ge 1$, the restriction of $s$ to the first $n$ generations, with the convention that $s|0 = \theta$.
 The generational height of a vertex $v=s|n$ is denoted by $|v|=n$.
 A vertex uniquely determines the genealogical sequence between it and the root.